-In 2010 Julia and Chad moved to Newport and, together with Julia's twin sister and her husband, opened Thames Street Kitchen - a farm to table restaurant.
+In 2010 Julia and Chad moved to Newport and, together with Julia's twin sister and her husband, opened Thames Street Kitchen - a farm-to-table restaurant.
 Three years later, they joined forces with Julia's older sister and her husband and opened Mission - a renowned burger and hot dog joint.
-Most recently, the sibling trio launched Winner Winner, already a newport sensation, which specializes in chicken, delicious sides, and to-die-for biscuits.
+Most recently, the sibling trio launched Winner Winner, which specializes in chicken, delicious sides, and to-die-for biscuits.

 Julia and Chad have one daughter, Pearl Lee Hoffer, and a dog named Chuck Taylor.
 Pearl (two years old at the time of this writing) is enrolled in pre-school and spends her days enjoying all she is learning from her teachers, her peers, and the world around her.